How To Move To Taiwan

 • Taiwan offers stunning and diverse natural settings – while the country is small, there is no shortage of rivers, mountains, and plains to explore.
 As it is situated on a major tectonic plate boundary, Taiwan is a fascinating place for geologists and researchers.

-• Taiwan has a good medical system and every person is entitled to healthcare; many procedures and medical treatments (including for plastic/cosmetic purposes) are affordable.
+• Taiwan has a good medical system; many procedures and medical treatments (including for plastic/cosmetic purposes) are affordable.
+Under the National Health Insurance (NHI) system, over 99% of the population is covered, with low co-payments for most services.

 • Located in the subtropical region, Taiwan boasts average temperatures of 22 – 30 C (72 – 86 F) year round.